ravi-rajakumar/Zombie-Simulator/README.md

 - Natural Human Death Rate: 8/k/year
 - Humans are attracted to other humans, but resist overcrowding
 - Humans will 'idle' around one another for about 0-3 hours before getting bored and wandering off
+- Humans will choose to rest when their stamina gets low and they aren't doing something else.
+They rest in stretches of approxinately 2 hours until their stamina is over 50%
+- Humans will choose to sleep for around 8 hours if their stamina and sleep time get low enough
+- Stamina decays at varying rates depending on the human's actions.
+100% of stamina is lost for every: 1 hour of fighting; 2 hours of running; 8 hours of walking; 16 hours of idling.

 ## Units